 Over a month ago, the World Bank issued it’s annual World Development Report (WDR) entitled Digital Dividends.
 This is an impressive report that covers most if not all the topics related to the diffusion of new ICTs and the Internet across the world.
 Fortunately, the report avoids the usual hype on the inexorable spread of technologies towards overall human well being.
 Instead, it makes the case that other non-digital or “analog foundations” need to be addressed to ensure the universal spread of digital dividends.2

 So what are the so-called analog ingredients?
 The report identifies three core areas: 1.
 Regulations; 2.
 Skills; and, 3.
 Institutions.
-These are soon equated to favorable business environments, strong human capital, and good governance, respectively.
+These are soon equated to favorable business environments, substantial human capital, and good governance, respectively.
 These together constitute “the foundation of economic development” (pg.
-4) 3 The internet, in particular, is key here as it can promote inclusion, efficiency, and innovation.
+4) 3 The internet, in particular, is critical here as it can promote inclusion, efficiency, and innovation.

-What are then the required policies that ensure digital dividends for all are in fact delivered?
+What are then the required policies that ensure digital dividends for all are, in fact, delivered?
 There are three levels of analysis here.
 The first is the assumption that each of our three foundational pillars is linked to a particular agent or sector in society.
 Accordingly, regulations refer to the business sector, skills to people and institutions to governments.
 The second level established an overall outcome for each of the three analog foundations.
-For regulation we aim is to promote competition and entry.
+For regulation, we aim is to promote competition and entry.
 Governments, in turn, should become more capable and accountable.
-Finally, people should be able to capitalize on the new digital opportunities.
+Finally, people should be able to capitalize on new digital opportunities.

 skills capacity requirements where ICTs can also serve as critical catalysts.
 But the report does not provide any hints on the topic.

 The latest WDR is both comprehensive and ambitious.
 It covers a lot of ground, which in itself is useful to a vast array of stakeholders ranging from policymakers to development practitioners.